The Lifespan of our Universe: Introduction

 \begin{itemize} \item The universe continues its present expansion forever if $\Lambda \ge 0$, i.e., with an infinite lifespan. \item It eventually reaches a big crunch if $\Lambda < 0$, when the cosmic scale factor $a$ of the universe collapses to zero. \end{itemize}

-If the observed dark energy is due to $\Lambda$ alone, earlier cosmological observations imply that $\Lambda >0$, so the universe continues to expand forever, with the equation of state (EoS) $w=-1$.
+If the observed dark energy is due to $\Lambda$ alone, earlier cosmological observations imply that $\Lambda >0$, so the universe continues to expand forever, with the dark energy equation of state (EoS) $w=-1$.
 However, the recent Dark Energy Survey (DES) and the Dark Energy Spectroscopic Instrument (DESI) measurements~\cite{DES:2025bxy,DESI:2025zgx} claim that, at 4.2 $\sigma$ level, the dark energy is dynamical; that is, the dark energy EoS $w\ne -1$.
 It is known that a simple ultra-light axion may explain this behavior \cite{Frieman:1995pm,Waga:2000ay,Ng:2000di,Kawasaki:2001bq,Caldwell:2005tm,Hall:2005xb,Arvanitaki:2009fg,Hlozek:2014lca,Smer-Barreto:2015pla,Choi:2021aze,Bhattacharya:2024kxp,Tada:2024znt,Yin:2024hba,Wolf:2024eph,Abreu:2025zng,Shajib:2025tpd,Urena-Lopez:2025rad,Lin:2025gne,deSouza:2025rhv,Cline:2025sbt}.
 In addition to such an axion, the axion-dark energy (aDE) model~\cite{Luu:2025fgw} introduces a cosmological constant $\Lambda$~\footnote{See also refs.~\cite{Cardenas:2002np,Dutta:2018vmq,Visinelli:2019qqu,Ruchika:2020avj,Sen:2021wld,Murai:2025msx,Nakagawa:2025ejs}.
 Other implications on the $\Lambda<0$ case have been studied in refs.~\cite{Calderon:2020hoc,Adil:2023ara,Menci:2024rbq}.}, which happens to be a crucial feature.
-In applying this aDE model to the DES/DESI measurements, we find that the universe prefers to have a negative cosmological constant, i.e., $\Lambda < 0$.
+In applying this aDE model to the DES measurements, we find that the universe prefers to have a negative cosmological constant, i.e., $\Lambda < 0$.
 In this case, $a$ reaches a maximum and then collapses to zero, ending in a big crunch.
 This big crunch defines the end of the universe.

-In comparing to the DESI + CMB + BAO + SN data, the updated version of ref.~\cite{Luu:2025fgw} finds that there is a rather large degeneracy in the parameter space of the aDE model, where $\Lambda <0$ is most likely, implying that the universe has a finite lifespan.
+In comparing to the BAO + SN data from DES and other constraints from CMB, BBN, age of the universe, ref.\cite{Luu:2025fgw} finds that there is a rather large degeneracy in the parameter space of the aDE model, where $\Lambda <0$ is most likely, implying that the universe has a finite lifespan.
 With the best-fit values for the parameters of the model, we find that the lifespan of the universe is 33.3 billion years; that is, the universe will end in about 20 billion years.
 It is encouraging that the lifespan of the universe can be quantitatively determined.

 Of course, the DES/DESI observation remains to be checked.
 More and better data are expected in the near future and the aDE model will be rigorously tested.
 If confirmed, the aDE model parameters (and the universe's lifespan) will be more precisely determined.